openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 Given the above, we define a common language and process to remove unneeded code, that is, code that may be superseded by a new implementation or may be deemed no longer necessary or supported.
-Following this process guarantees alignment across all stakeholders and full execution.
+Following this process guarantees alignment across all stakeholders and a path towards complete removal of all unused code.

 Specification
 ==============